D4T4HUN73R/UserAgentWonderland/README.md

 _And much more! 🎉_

 ## Features 🌟
-- Extensive user-agent lists by category
+- User-agent lists by category
 - Easy access and integration for developers
+- In two common file formats: .txt and .json
 - Clear formatting for quick scanning

-- Markdown-friendly structure for documentation
+_Note: The lists do not contain unique user agents and also have some few duplicates.
+In addition, the different file formats do not contain the same user agents._

 ## Getting Started 🏁
 To get started with the UserAgent Repository, you can clone this repository to your local machine: